gingerly-ui/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-encodes a string into 1337
+encodes a string using rot13